YithSopheaktra8/e-learning-mini-project/README.md

  </a>
 <br/>
 <br />
-<h4>I-Learn is a static website that build for mini project for CSTAD requirement of studying IT Expert
+<h4>I-Learn is a static website.
+It's a mini project for CSTAD requirement of studying IT Expert Courses
-    Courses
 </h4>

 <p align="right">(<a href="#readme-top">back to top</a>)</p>